Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 Next, file a DBA with your state government.
 The process will vary by state, so start by researching the requirements in your area.

-It is important to note that many businesses do NOT file an LLC or incorporate early on and simply operate as self-employed.
+Note that many businesses do not file an LLC or incorporate early on and simply operate as self-employed.

 This can make filing taxes simpler (depending upon your business) and helps limit unnecessary costs prior to becoming profitable.

-Here are the different types of business structure and their benefits and draw backs.
+Here are the different types of business structures and their benefits and drawbacks.

-You will need to pay estimated taxes throughout the year to the federal government.
-Make sure to research to see if you need to pay estimated state taxes as well.
+You will need to pay the federal government estimated taxes throughout the year.
+Make sure to research to see if you also need to pay estimated state taxes.

-A drawback to being self-employed is your personal assets are not protected if your business gets sued.
+A drawback to being self-employed is your assets are not protected if your business gets sued.

-In a sole proprietorship, your business is not a legal entity.
-Which means your business’s debt is your debt.
+In a sole proprietorship, your business is not a legal entity, so your business’s debt is your debt.

 LLC

-An LLC or limited liability corporation is the simplest way to incorporate your business.
-It is designed to protect your personal assets in case your business is sued, offers tax benefits, and helps your business look legitimate.
+An LLC is the simplest way to incorporate your business.
+It is designed to protect your personal assets if your business is sued.
+Also, it offers tax benefits and helps your business look legitimate.

 For most businesses, an LLC offers a perfect balance of benefits and protections without requiring an overwhelming amount of paperwork.
 Learn how to file an LLC here.